University of Chakwal

-The Faculty of Engineering of the University of Chakwal will offer Bachelor's of Engineering in Electronics, Mechatronics and Petroleum & Gas, while Faculties of Arts, Basic Sciences and Computer Sciences and Information Technology offer degree programs in various disciplines.
+The Faculty of Pharmacy will offer bachelor's of Pharmacy, The Faculty of Human Nutrition and Dietetics will offer bachelor's of Human Nutrition and Dietetics, The Faculty of Engineering of the University of Chakwal will offer Bachelor's of Engineering in Electronics, Mechatronics and Petroleum & Gas, while Faculties of Arts, Basic Sciences and Computer Sciences and Information Technology offer degree programs in various disciplines.

 The university was originally planned to be called North Punjab University with an estimated budget of Rs.
 1000 Million.

 The name of University of Chakwal was previously allocated to a private institute that was established in 2015.
-The university was planned to offered 4-years Bachelor's degree in basic sciences, social sciences, management sciences and computer sciences.
+The university was planned to offered 4-years bachelor's degree in basic sciences, social sciences, management sciences and computer sciences.
 It was a project by the Horizon College Chakwal.
 It was the Chakwal's first private university located at the main Bhaun Road in Chakwal having four faculties; Faculty of Natural Sciences, Faculty of Arts and Social Sciences, Faculty of Management Sciences and Faculty of Computer Sciences which consisted of 18 departments.